 The tips below should help resolve most issues that you may experience with your IPCopper packet capture appliance, but we are here to help if you need further assistance.

-Even if your appliance is no longer within the warranty period, please contact us with any questions or concerns you may have about the operation of your USC10G4 at support@ipcopper.com.
+Even if your appliance is no longer within the warranty period, please contact us with any questions or concerns you may have about the operation of your USC10G3.
+The email address for IPCopper tech support is support@ipcopper.com.
 When contacting tech support, please include your unit's serial number, the model number and a description of the problem.
 You would receive an automated acknowledgment that your email was received.
-Most emails are answered within 24-48 business hours
+Most emails are answered within 24-48 business hours, if not on the first day.